Board of Directors

 Mr. Danesh Casie Chetty

 Mr. Danesh received his initial degree from the University of Ceylon, Peradeniya with an Honours Degree in Sociology.
-Currently he serves as the Director/Consultant at the Office for National Unity & Reconciliation (ONUR) and as the Chairman at the International Centre for Ethnic Studies (ICES).
-Also he is a member of the Board of Studies of the Bandaranaike Centre for International Studies (BCIS) and a member of the Board of Directors of the South Asia Policy & Research Institute (SAPRI)
+He previosuly served as the Director/Consultant at the Office for National Unity & Reconciliation (ONUR) and as the Chairman at the International Centre for Ethnic Studies (ICES).
+He is also a member of the Board of Studies of the Bandaranaike Centre for International Studies (BCIS) and a member of the Board of Directors of the South Asia Policy & Research Institute (SAPRI)

 Dr. Dinusha Panditaratne

 Dr. Dinusha Panditaratne is an academic specialising in public international law and international human rights law.
-She currently serves as Executive Director of the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI), and as an Advisor to Verité Research.
+She recently served as Executive Director of the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI), and as an Advisor to Verité Research.

 Dr. Panditaratne received her initial degree in law with first class honours from the University of Oxford, where she was a Markby Scholar at Balliol College and won the University Prize in Administrative Law.
 She received her master’s and doctorate from Yale Law School, where her doctoral thesis focused on human rights norms relating to families.